sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-paint-studio</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A collection of tool option presets and brushes for GIMP
+Short desc    : A collection of tool option presets and brushes for GIMP
 URL          : http://code.google.com/p/gps-gimp-paint-studio/
-Лицензия     : CC-BY-SA and GPLv2
+License      : CC-BY-SA and GPLv2
-Описание     : GIMP Paint Studio(GPS) is a collection of brushes and accompanying tool
+Descript     : GIMP Paint Studio(GPS) is a collection of brushes and accompanying tool
              : presets.
 Tool presets are a simply saved tool options, highly useful feature of
              : the GIMP.
 The goal of GPS is to provide an adequate working environment for
              : graphic designers and artists to begin to paint and feel comfortable with GIMP